-Vasculitis is a term referring to inflammation of blood vessels; these may be arteries, veins or both, and can affect any part of the body.
+Vasculitis means inflammation of blood vessels; these may be arteries, veins or both.
+It can affect any part of the body.
 When vasculitis affects small or medium sized blood vessels in the skin, it is known as cutaneous vasculitis.
-Occasionally cutaneous vasculitis can be a sign of inflammation occurring in other organs (a systemic vasculitis) and further investigation may be required for a full diagnosis.
+Occasionally cutaneous vasculitis can be a sign of inflammation occurring in other organs (a systemic vasculitis) and further investigations may be required for a full diagnosis.

 What causes cutaneous vasculitis?

 In about half of cases, no cause is found.
 Cutaneous vasculitis may be a result of infection, medications, autoimmune diseases, malignancy (cancer) or blood disorders.
 These triggers can increase the activity of the immune system (the body's defence system) and cause it to react to the blood vessels in a way that causes damage to their walls.
 This, in turn, allows blood and fluid to leak from damaged blood vessels into the surrounding tissue causing a rash and swelling (cutaneous vasculitis).

 Vasculitis can occur 7-10 days after a viral or bacterial illness.

 Vasculitis may occur in patients who already have autoimmune diseases such as rheumatoid arthritis, lupus and inflammatory bowel disease (IBD).

 More than 100 drugs have been associated with vasculitis.
 These include antibiotics, anticonvulsants, diuretics and non-steroidal anti-inflammatory agents.
 Any new medication may be considered by the doctor as a cause of a vasculitic rash.